gcdeng/crypto-trading-bot-dca/README.md

 # crypto-trading-bot

-A cryptocurrency trading bot to place buy orders by your portfolio.
+A simple cryptocurrency trading bot to place buy orders by your portfolio.

 Only support FTX for now, we will support more exchanges in the future.